Pipe cleaner

-A pipe cleaner or chenille stem is a type of brush originally intended for removing moisture and residue from smoking pipes.
+A pipe cleaner, otherwise referred to as a chenille stem, is a type of brush originally intended for removing moisture and residue from smoking pipes.
 They can also be used for any application that calls for cleaning out small bores or tight places.
 Special pipe cleaners are manufactured specifically for cleaning out medical apparatus and for engineering applications.

 Outside of their originally intended purpose, they are commonly used in crafts, and are also popular for winding around bottle necks to catch drips, bundling things together, as a twist tie, colour-coding, and as a makeshift brush for applying paints, oils, solvents, greases, and similar substances.

 Description

 Smoking pipe cleaners normally use some absorbent material, usually cotton or sometimes viscose.
 Bristles of stiffer material, normally monofilament nylon or polypropylene are sometimes added to better scrub out what is being cleaned.
 Microfilament polyester is used in some technical pipe cleaners because polyester wicks liquid away rather than absorbing it as cotton does.
 Some smoking pipe cleaners are made conical or tapered so that one end is thick and one end thin.
 The thin end is for cleaning the small bore of the pipe stem and then the thick end for the bowl or the wider part of the stem.
 When used for cleaning purposes, pipe cleaners are normally discarded after one or two uses.